sdawes/tough_weights/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is an application to monitor the use of weights in a gym to calculate your 1 rep max.

 Things you may want to cover:

 * Ruby version
+2.3.1

 * System dependencies